tritonmc/triton-website/docs/concepts/storage.md

 :::

 :::warning
-If you're using the BungeeCord network approach, you must use the same storage configuration on all servers, including on BungeeCord itself.
+If you're using a proxy, you must use the same storage configuration on all servers, including on the proxy itself.
 If you fail to do that, translations might not be loaded correctly.
 :::

 :::danger
-If you're using MySQL storage with BungeeCord (or a proxy), you **MUST** have the same configuration for `languages` on Triton's config on all servers and on the proxy.
+If you're using MySQL storage with a proxy, you **MUST** have the same configuration for `languages` on Triton's config on all servers and on the proxy.
 If you don't do this, translations will **not** be synced correctly between servers.
 :::

-All fields in the configuration above should be pretty self explanatory.

 ## Managing translations while using non-local storage